-The module implements the FIPS Approved and Non-Approved but Allowed cryptographic functions listed in Tables 4 and 5 below.
+The module implements the FIPS Approved and Non-Approved but Allowed cryptographic functions listed in the Tables 4-6 below.

-Allowed Protocols

 Table 8 summarizes the high level protocol algorithm support.
 The module does not implement algorithms that require vendor affirmation.

 2.1 Approved Algorithms